 Pick a Suitable Cat’s Scratching Post Material.

 Some cats may prefer cardboard, some like sisal; others may like the feel of a carpet.
 I advise that you to try a few to see what your cats like best.
 Our cats prefer the sisal wrapped poles.

 You should also take the height and sturdiness into consideration when buying a scratching post.
 Since most cats like to stretch out, taller might be better.
 Ensure that the post is sturdy and does not move around when the cat is using it.

 Ensure That You Have One Scratching Post Per Cat.

 Scratching acts as a kind of stress reliever for them and a way of cats marking their territory and it also helps them to feel secure in their home.
 Ensure that you have at least one post per cat because if you have only one scratching post, the other cats may not use it, and might use your furniture instead.

 Placing your kitten's scratching post at the right spot is essential.
 The post has to be placed at a prominent spot, possibly close to the spot they are already scratching.
 Just close to a napping spot.
 This is important since cats use scratching a way to mark their territory,

-If your cat scratches on inappropriate spots, like our Daney, and is an older cat, try to encourage your cat to scratch on a specific location.
+If your cat scratches on inappropriate spots and is an older cat, try to encourage your cat to scratch on a specific location.
 Try as much as possible to show your cat how to use a post.
 You can rub her paws on the post regularly or rub some catnip into the scratching post to grab her attention to it.